dotlang/language/doc/RFE.md

 ================
 For now, let's just ignore generics and assume everything is concrete.
 We will have two maps: Func and Type.
+Step 0: Prepare two maps Func and Type where key is string and value is a structure of type FunctionDescriptor or TypeDescriptor
+Step 1: Lex the input file and just read names of types and functions and update Func/Type maps.
+Step 2: Prepare CQ (compilation queue) and add `main` to it.
+Step 3: Repeat until CQ is empty:
+  A. Fetch function name F from CQ
+  B. Find it in Func map and fetch FunctionDescriptor
+  C. Lex it's contents and check for lex errors.
+  D. For each function call, first make sure we have such a function.
+If so, add it to CQ
+  E. render intermediate code (between dotlang and LLVM IR) containing simple expressions and method calls.
+  F. Check for optimizations.
+  G. FunctionDescriptor will contain function body, intermediate codes, metadata, ...
+  H. Render intermediate codes to LLVM IR.
+  I. Send output LLVM IR to a IR repository.
+Step 4: Send IR repository contents to LLVM compiler.
+Transforms:
+- chaining operator is transformed to normal function call.
+- dot operator is transformed to an internal offset fetch.
+- get operators are transformed to internal offset fetch
+- set operators are tx to internal operation which has potential to be optimized.
+- math: divided into separate expressions and temp bindings.
+- if/else. simplified to a binding for condition and if with only one boolean variable.
+- switch.
+- No type inference
+- No closure
+- explicit dispose and mallo
+what would the intermediate code look like?
+It will be called semi-ir.
+Maybe we can merge two maps into "Symbols" map with a kind which can be type or function.

+? - Just like we define type alias, shall we have function alias?
+`type MyInt = int`
+`func myProcess(x: int, y:int) = p2`
+`func myProcess(x: int, y:int) = p2(y,x)`
+But there is no advanrage to this.